rubymanor/vestibule/README.md

 How to contribute
 -----------------

 Fork, patch, test, send a pull request.
+Branches should be based on `master` and not `euruko2013` with the exception of EuRuKo 2013 specific stuff.

 Build Status
 ------------